 The trick is, will your idea make enough money to support you and your family, pay for that car you’ve got your eye on and the swanky holiday in Saint-Tropez?
 If not, you need to rethink.

-I’m assuming you want to start a business to make money.
+I’m assuming you want to start a blog or business to work from home and make money.
 Otherwise, you’re running a charity, and they’re different.
 If it’s a business, it needs to be something people will want to pay money for.

 Something people want badly enough to hand over their hard-earned cash.